iamoscarliang/particleview/README.md

 - `particleFadeOutDuration` - the duration of the fade out effect of particle
 - `particlePerSecond` - the amount of particle being emitted per second
 - `duration` - the duration of the animation
-- `isRunning` - controls the current state of the animation
+- `isPause` - pause or resume the animation
-- `onParticleClick` - callback being executed when any particle is clicked
+- `isCancel` - cancel the animation
-- `onAnimationEnd` - callback being executed when end of the animation
+- `onParticlesEnd` - callback being executed when end of animation or cancellation

 ## :pushpin: Features